SeyfBennoune/EEPROM-Programmer/README.md

 # 2. History and Future enhancement

   ## 2.1 History
-  * First, arduino uno was used to build the first prototype for this project.
+  * First, Arduino Uno was used to build the first prototype for this project.
   * Arduino Uno was replaced later with Arduino Nano for the sake of minimising dimensions.
   * For GUI, Arduino IDE's serial monitor was used to communicate serially with the device.
   * A C program is built using gtk UI elements provided.